US quarantines American evacuees from China at military base

-LOS ANGELES (AP) — U.S. health officials Friday issued a quarantine order for all 195 American evacuees from China, the first time in half a century the government has taken such a step.
+LOS ANGELES (AP) — Nearly 200 Americans evacuated from China because of the new virus were ordered quarantined Friday at a Southern California military base, the first time in half a century the government has taken such a step.

-The evacuees were flown on a charter flight earlier this week from Wuhan, the Chinese city at the center of the new virus outbreak.
-They will spend two weeks at a military base in Southern California, the Centers for Disease Control and Prevention announced.
+The 195 evacuees were flown on a charter flight earlier this week from Wuhan, the Chinese city at the center of the outbreak.
+They will spend two weeks at the base, the Centers for Disease Control and Prevention announced.

-The CDC said it’s the first federal quarantine since the 1960s, when one was issued over concern about potential spread of smallpox.
+The CDC said it was the first federal quarantine since the 1960s, when one was issued over concern about potential spread of smallpox.

 “We understand this action may seem drastic.
 We would rather be remembered for overreacting than underreacting,” said the CDC’s Dr. Nancy Messonnier.

-On the flight were U.S. government employees, their families and other Americans who were living in Wuhan.
-Initially, health officials said the evacuees were asked to stay at March Air Reserve Base in Riverside, California, to undergo three days of monitoring and testing.
-Officials believe it can take up to 14 days for someone who is infected to develop symptoms.
+The evacuees are U.S. government employees, their families and other Americans who were living in Wuhan.
+Initially, health officials asked them to stay at March Air Reserve Base in Riverside, California, for up to three days of monitoring and testing.

 The new virus is a cousin to the SARS and MERS viruses that have caused outbreaks in the past.
-Since December, it’s sickened thousands, mostly in China, and killed more than 200.
+Since December, it has sickened thousands, mostly in China, and killed more than 200.

-In the meantime, the State Department is preparing additional flights for Americans in Wuhan.
+In the meantime, the State Department was planning more flights for Americans who want to leave Wuhan.
 All passengers will be screened before departing, an agency official said.
-The CDC is working to determine how these travelers will be processed, Messonnier said.
+The CDC is working to determine how those travelers will be processed, Messonnier said.

-The U.S. has advised against all travel to China and on Thursday confirmed the country’s first case of person-to-person spread of the virus, the husband of a Chicago woman who got sick after she returned from a trip to Wuhan.
-He is the sixth patient in the U.S., and the only one who didn’t travel to China.
+The U.S. has advised against all travel to China and on Thursday confirmed the country’s first case of person-to-person spread of the virus.
+The husband of a Chicago woman who got sick after she returned from a trip to Wuhan became the sixth patient in the U.S., and the only one who did not travel to China.

-At the military base about 60 miles (97 kilometers) east of Los Angeles, the evacuees are staying in hotel-style housing on the base and have spent time walking and exercising in a grassy area, some wearing masks, Arballo said.
-Since arriving at the base, they have been given blood tests and nose, throat and mouth swabs.
+At the military base about 60 miles (97 kilometers) east of Los Angeles, the evacuees are staying in hotel-style housing and have spent time walking and exercising, some wearing masks, Arballo said.

 One person tried to leave the base Wednesday night and was quarantined by the county.
 The CDC’s Dr. Martin Cetron on Friday said that incident did not drive the decision for the federal quarantine.